kubernetes/enhancements/keps/sig-api-machinery/3962-mutating-admission-policies/README.md

 #### Beta

-- Gather feedback from developers and surveys
-- Complete features A, B, C
+- Have proper monitoring for MAP admission plugin
+- Fix any blocking issues/bugs surfaced before code freeze
 - Additional tests are in Testgrid and linked in KEP
+- More rigorous forms of testing—e.g., downgrade tests and scalability tests
+- Including all function needed with performance and security in consideration

 #### GA

 - N examples of real-world usage
 - N installs
-- More rigorous forms of testing—e.g., downgrade tests and scalability tests
 - Allowing time for feedback

 **Note:** Generally we also wait at least two releases between beta and